Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Experiments Results

 \subsubsection{Label generation:}

-To prepare ground truth labels of safety maps, we replicated ALHAT's HD algorithm \cite{Ivanov2013}.
-ALHAT's HD algorithm calculates maximum slope and roughness the lander would experience at touchdown by explicitly evaluating the lander geometry and the landing pad contacts to the given terrain.
-We replicated deterministic slope evaluation and probabilistic roughness evaluation, resulting in the algorithm that returns pixel-wise safety probability.
-When we need to make safety determination, we adopt a safety threshold of 50\% to assign a label of safe or unsafe to each pixel.
-Note that this process requires evaluation of all the surrounding pixels for every aiming point, so it may not be used online for high-resolution DEM inputs without approximation.
+To prepare ground truth labels of safety maps, we replicated ALHAT's HD algorithm \citep{Ivanov2013}.
+ALHAT's HD algorithm calculates the maximum slope and roughness the lander would experience at touchdown by explicitly evaluating the lander geometry and the landing pad contacts to the given terrain.
+We replicated deterministic slope evaluation, deterministic roughness evaluation, and probabilistic roughness evaluation.
+For label generation, we applied deterministic slope and roughness evaluation to the noise-free DEMs.
+For ALHAT performance evaluation as a baseline, we applied deterministic slope evaluation and probabilistic roughness evaluation as proposed by \citep{Ivanov2013}, resulting in the algorithm that returns pixel-wise safety probability.
+The baseline performance is measured by adopting a safety threshold of 50\% to assign a label of safe or unsafe to each pixel.
+Note that this algorithm requires evaluation of all the surrounding pixels for every aiming point, so it may not be used online for high-resolution DEM inputs without approximation.